-From defining communication objectives to identifying stakeholders and channels, use this template to schedule project communications and establish a feedback loop to keep everyone up to date.
-By formulating you communications plan in advance of the project you make sure that information will be disseminated clearly and correctly to whomever needs it.
+From defining communication objectives to identifying stakeholders and channels, use this communication plan template to schedule project communications and establish a feedback loop to keep everyone up to date.
+By formulating you communication plan in advance of the project you make sure that information will be disseminated clearly and correctly to whoever needs it.

 Why You Need a Communication Plan Template